Title

 The Bouncing Checks Law penalizes individuals in the Philippines who issue checks without sufficient funds or credit, with imprisonment or a fine, and establishes rules for evidence and liability.

-The person or persons who actually signed the check on behalf of the corporation, company, or entity shall be liable under this law.
+The person or persons who actually signed the check on behalf of the corporation/entity shall be liable under BP 22.

-Yes, prosecution under this law is without prejudice to liability for violating provisions of the Revised Penal Code.
+Prosecution under BP 22 is without prejudice to liability for violation of any provision of the Revised Penal Code.

-It took effect fifteen days after its publication in the Official Gazette.
+Fifteen (15) days after publication in the Official Gazette.

 Analyze Cases Smarter, Faster